0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 **IBk** : Algorithm of machine learning ≈ K nearest algorithm

 **IPC** : International Patent Classification hierarchical system of language independent symbols for the	 classification of patents and utility models according to the different areas of technology to	 which they pertain (classification des DOCDB-ensemble de brevets- selon certains paramètres 	tel que leur domaines)

+**Lemma** : In psycholinguistics, a lemma (plural lemmas or lemmata) is an abstract conceptual form of a word that has been mentally selected for utterance in the early stages of speech production.[1]
+A lemma represents a specific meaning but does not have any specific sounds that are attached to it.

 **Lexicon** : The vocabulary uses by one person or one field (like scientific lexicon)